eslint/eslint/docs/rules/semi.md

 semi: [2, "never"]
 ```

-Then, the following patterns are considered warnings:
+Then, the following patterns are considered problems:

 ```js
 /*eslint semi: [2, "never"]*/